manojsuggala/face_mask_detection/README.md

 # Softwares

-Implemented using Pythonusing opencv, Prediction using SVM
+Implemented in Python using opencv, Prediction using SVM